Júnior Negrão: Early career

-2008-2015: Tombense and the loan chaos
+Tombense and loans

 In 2008 Júnior moved to the adjacent state of Minas Gerais to join Tombense, hoping he would get way more chances to play.
 However, since it had first become a fully professional club in 1998, Tombense had been facing a heavy crisis for years: they had never managed to take part in the national league, yet (due to their low rate at a federal level) and, at the time of Júnior's arrival, they were sustaining their sixth season of inactivity in just ten years.
 The unstable condition of the club, together with a lack of support from the ESG management, reportedly due to the Brazilian's "economically unfruitful" playing position, hugely affected Júnior's career, as the center-forward began what ended up to be a considerably long cycle of loan spells across Brazil and Europe.

 During his first couple of years at Tombense, Júnior went on loan four times (twice a year), with mixed results, at Madureira (in Série C), Belenenses (in the Portuguese Primeira Liga) and CRAC (in Série D).
 On the other hand, the brief spell at ABC in the second half of 2009 was more satisfying for him: the club finished last in Série B and got relegated, but Júnior found enough time to get 21 appearances and score ten goals.
 In the process, he also scored the first hat-trick of his career in a 6–2 home win against Brasiliense.

 Meanwhile, Tombense was re-abilitated to compete in the federal system of Campeonato Mineiro, but this didn't prevent Júnior from being loaned away again.
 At the start of 2010, while playing for Figueirense, he featured just once in Série B, but also scored five goals in just four matches of the state league Campeonato Catarinense.